19hours/sg-statutes/Acts/Private Education Act.md

 (iii) an electronic mail address or a facsimile number,

-at which he may be contacted by the Council in relation to any matter concerning the registered private education institution;
+at which he may be contacted by the Agency in relation to any matter concerning the registered private education institution;

+[Act 24 of 2016 wef 03/10/2016]

-(b) upon the registration of the private education institution or his becoming a manager of the registered private education institution, notify the Council of the contact information he is required to maintain under paragraph (a); and
+(b) upon the registration of the private education institution or his becoming a manager of the registered private education institution, notify the Agency of the contact information he is required to maintain under paragraph (a); and

+[Act 24 of 2016 wef 03/10/2016]

-(c) notify the Council of any change in the contact information he is required to maintain under paragraph (a) within a period of 14 days after the date of the change.
+(c) notify the Agency of any change in the contact information he is required to maintain under paragraph (a) within a period of 14 days after the date of the change.

+[Act 24 of 2016 wef 03/10/2016]

 (3) Any manager who, without reasonable excuse, fails to comply with any of the duties of a manager prescribed under subsection (1) or (2) shall be guilty of an offence.

 ### Suspension or removal of managers

-42\.—(1) Without prejudice to any other power vested in the Council under this Act, the Council may, at any time, direct a registered private education institution —
+42\.—(1) Without prejudice to any other power vested in the Agency under this Act, the Agency may, at any time, direct a registered private education institution —

-(a) to suspend or remove any person appointed as a manager of the registered private education institution if the Council is satisfied that the manager —
+(a) to suspend or remove any person appointed as a manager of the registered private education institution if the Agency is satisfied that the manager —

 (i) is not a fit and proper person to carry on or manage the registered private education institution; or

 (ii) is unable to discharge the duties prescribed under section 41 or imposed on managers under this Act; or

-(b) to appoint such additional person as the Council may approve to discharge the duties of the manager referred to in paragraph (a) for such period as the Council considers necessary.
+(b) to appoint such additional person as the Agency may approve to discharge the duties of the manager referred to in paragraph (a) for such period as the Agency considers necessary.

+[Act 24 of 2016 wef 03/10/2016]

-(2) Any registered private education institution which contravenes any direction of the Council issued under subsection (1) shall be guilty of an offence.
+(2) Any registered private education institution which contravenes any direction of the Agency issued under subsection (1) shall be guilty of an offence.

+[Act 24 of 2016 wef 03/10/2016]

 Division 3 —